The Schengen Area: Free Universities for International Students in the Schengen Area (Europe)

 Author

 • Okechukwu Liberty is a graduate of Mass Communication and a content writer for AfterSchoolAfrica.
-He is dedicated to researching scholarship and empowerment opportunities to students looking to study abroad.
+He is dedicated to researching scholarship and empowerment opportunities for students looking to study abroad.
+In his free time, he enjoys watching movies and taking long walks with friends.

 Content Research Writer